RosettaCommons/RFdiffusion/README.md

 cd env/SE3Transformer
-pip install --no-cache-dir -r requirements.txt python setup.py install
+pip install --no-cache-dir -r requirements.txt python setup.py install cd ../.. # change into the root directory of the repository pip install -e . # install the rfdiffusion module from the root of the repository
 ```
 Anytime you run diffusion you should be sure to activate this conda environment by running the following command:
 ```